emilyruby/manifestoo/ukip.md

 ## Foreign Policy

 * Reduce foreign aid to 0.2 per cent of `Gross National Income`.
-* End our financial contributions to the EU budget.
-* Cut EU regulation from the 88% of the UK economy that is not linked to trade with EU countries.
-* Prioritise free trade agreements with non-EU countries.
-* Establish a `Migration Control Commission`.
-* Set a target to reduce net migration to zero over a five year period.
-* Place a moratorium on unskilled and low-skilled immigration for five years after we leave the EU.
 * A new international visa system with four principal visa categories:
   * Work Visas.
 Highly skilled workers with a job offer sponsored by companies paying them a minimum of £30,000 per annum will have priority.